• Skip to content

 • Disability

-If you’re interested in family day care or centre-based child care like long day care, you can search for child care services in your area or near your workplace on the Starting Blocks website.
+If you’re interested in family day care or centre-based child care like long day care, you can search for child care services in your area or near your workplace at Starting Blocks.

 When you’re looking at centre-based and family day care services, the checklist below can help you compare how different services will help your child develop and learn.
-This will give you a good basis for deciding on the right service for your family.
+This will help you choose the right child care service for your family.

 Daily routines